-As with most ferns, the button fern will do best with bright, indirect lighting.
-Harsh direct sunlight will quickly scorch the delicate leaves.
+As with most ferns, the Button Fern will do best with bright, indirect lighting.

 Temperature & Humidity

-As with many other ferns, propagating the button fern through division is pretty easy.
-As long as each rhizome division has a handful of fronds and a healthy root system, they should easily settle when replanted separately into the substrate.
+As long as each rhizome division has a handful of fronds and a healthy root system, they should easily settle when re-planted separately into the substrate.

 Varieties & Similar Plants

-Pellaea rotundifolia is often confused for the lemon button fern (Nephrolepis cordifolia ‘Duffii’) with their long fronds and button shaped leaves, but they’re very different ferns.
+Just don’t get this plant confused with the Lemon Button Fern (Nephrolepis cordifolia ‘Duffii’).
+It seems to happen all the time due to their long fronds and button shaped leaves, but they’re very different ferns.

 Goes Well With